unik-name/help-unikname/docs/key-concepts/safetypo.md

 The SafeTypo© technology prevents users from creating similar and confusing identifiers.
 No errors due to confusing characters, accents, homonyms, separators or not, character inversion, international charset…

 **Example**
-If you create @cecilia as a @unikname, nobody can create something similar:
+If you create @cecile as a @unikname, nobody can create something similar for typosquatting purposes:
-- cecilee
+- cecile
 - no confusing characters or characters inversion: cec1le, cicele
 - no accent: cécile
 - case-insensitive: Cecile
 - ceci-lia

+cecilee can be created ; c1cile can be created either.

+If you can't create a @unikname, refer to our Safetypo Alphabet (link)